Rifat-007/academic-website/content/authors/admin/_index.md

   url: "https://www.aiub.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am Rifat Ibn Alam, a very enthusiastic individual about science, technology, and more specifically Computers which led me to pursue my career in the Computer Science domain.
 Currently, I am working as a Lecturer in the Computer Science department at American International University- Bangladesh.
-Before my profession in academia, I worked as an automation engineer at British American Tobacco Bangladesh after completing my internship there.
-Before that, I was a teaching assistant at American International University- Bangladesh's Computer Science department.
-I completed both my Bachelor's and Master's in Computer Science from American International University- Bangladesh.
-I achieved the prestigious 'Summa Cum Laude' and have been on the 'Dean's Honours List' twice for my academic excellence.
 Till now I have published 5 research in international journals.
-During my leisure time, I love to travel and watch movies and TV series.
 interests:
 - Data Mining
 - Data Analytics